-When you have other health coverage

-You must tell us if you or a covered family member have coverage under another group health plan or have automobile insurance that pays health care expenses without regard to fault.
+When you have other health coverage You must tell us if you or a covered family member have coverage under another group health plan or have automobile insurance that pays health care expenses without regard to fault.
 This is called "double coverage."
 When you have double coverage, one plan normally pays its benefits in full as the primary payer and the other plan pays a reduced benefit as the secondary payer.
 We, like other insurers, determine which coverage is primary according to the National Association of Insurance Commissioners' guidelines.
 When we are the primary payer, we will pay the benefits described in this brochure.
 When we are the secondary payer, we will determine our allowance.
-After the primary plan pays, we will pay either what is left of our allowance or up to our regular benefit, whichever is less.
+After the primary plan pays, we will pay what is left of our allowance or up to our regular benefit, whichever is less.
 We will not pay more than our allowance.
 The combined payments from both plans may not equal the entire amount billed by the provider.
 What is Medicare?

-Medicare is a Health Insurance Program for:

-- People 65 years of age and older. - Some people with disabilities, under 65 years of age. - People with End-Stage Renal Disease (permanent kidney failure requiring dialysis or a transplant).

-Medicare has two parts:

-- Part A (Hospital Insurance).
+Medicare is a Health Insurance Program for: • People 65 years of age or older. • Some people with disabilities under 65 years of age. • People with End-Stage Renal Disease (permanent kidney failure requiring dialysis or a transplant).
+Medicare has two parts: • Part A (Hospital Insurance).
 Most people do not have to pay for Part A. If you or your spouse worked for at least 10 years in Medicare-covered employment, you should be able to qualify for premium-free Part A insurance.
 (Someone who was a Federal employee on January 1, 1983, or since automatically qualifies.)
 Otherwise, if you are age 65 or older, you may be able to buy it.
-Contact 1-800-MEDICARE for more information. - Part B (Medical Insurance).
-Most people pay monthly for Part B. Generally, Part B premiums are withheld from your monthly Social Security check or your retirement check.
+Contact 1-800-MEDICARE for more information. • Part B (Medical Insurance).
+Most people pay monthly for Part B. Generally, Part B premiums are withheld from your monthly Social Security check or your retirement check. • Should I enroll in Medicare?
+The decision to enroll in Medicare is yours.
+We encourage you to apply for Medicare benefits 3 months before you turn age 65.
+It's easy.
+Just call the Social Security Administration toll-free number 1-800-772-1213 to set up an appointment to apply.
+If you do not apply for one or both Parts of Medicare, you can still be covered under the FEHB Program.
+If you can get premium-free Part A coverage, we advise you to enroll in it.
+Most Federal employees and annuitants are entitled to Medicare Part A at age 65 without cost .
+When you don't have to pay premiums for Medicare Part A, it makes good sense to obtain the coverage.
+It can reduce your out-of-pocket expenses as well as costs to the FEHB, which can help keep FEHB premiums down.
+Medicare Part B covers doctors' services and outpatient hospital care.
+Everyone is charged a premium for Medicare Part B coverage.
+The Social Security Administration can provide you with premium and benefit information.
+Review the information and decide if it makes sense for you to buy the Medicare Part B coverage.
 If you are eligible for Medicare, you may have choices in how you get your health care.
-Medicare+Choice is the term used to describe the various health plan choices available to Medicare beneficiaries.
-The information in the next few pages shows how we coordinate benefits with Medicare, depending on the type of Medicare+Choice plan you have.
+Medicare Advantage is the term used to describe the various private health plan choices available to Medicare beneficiaries.
+The information in the next few pages shows how we coordinate benefits with Medicare, depending on whether you are in the Original Medicare Plan or a private Medicare Advantage plan.